robeastwood/3dPrinting/Creality CR-6 SE/README.md

 Profiles:

-    - Fine: 0.12 layer height.
+- **Fine**: 0.12 layer height.
 Slow to print but high quality.
-    - Standard: 0.2 layer height.
+- **Standard**: 0.2 layer height.
 Takes about 1/2 the time of the fine profile.
 Still good, better at bridging.
-    - Antistring: Based on standard, but with additional X-Hop.
+- **AntiString**: Based on standard, but with additional Z-Hop on retract.
 I found this works better for low quality filaments that are more prone to stringing issues.
 It can't remove all wispy hairs though.